Trump says he will talk to Musk about restoring internet in Iran

 Musk and Trump have held an on-again, off-again relationship after the billionaire helped fund Trump's winning presidential campaign and subsequently orchestrated massive cuts to the federal government.

-The pair had a public falling-out last year as Musk opposed Trump's signature tax bill, but the two men appear to have rekindled their relationship, eating dinner together at Trump's Mar-A-Lago resort this month.
+The pair had a public falling-out last year as Musk opposed Trump's signature tax bill, but the entrepreneur appears to have rekindled his relationship with the Trump administration.
+Musk and Trump were seen dining together at Trump's Mar-a-Lago resort this month, and Secretary of Defense Pete Hegseth is scheduled to visit a SpaceX facility in Texas on Monday.

-Satellite internet is a type of internet connection that uses satellites to provide broadband access.
-It is especially useful in remote areas where traditional wired connections are unavailable.

-SpaceX is a private aerospace manufacturer and space transportation company founded by Elon Musk.
-It is known for developing the Falcon and Starship rockets and for providing satellite internet services through Starlink.
+Musk has supported providing Starlink to Iranians to help them circumvent the government's restrictions, including amid previous protests in 2022.
+That year, the Biden White House engaged with Musk to set up Starlink in Iran after the country was engulfed by protests following the death in police custody of 22-year-old Mahsa Amini.

+The Starlink satellite service has been used in other regions marked by unrest or conflict such as Ukraine, where Musk in 2022 ordered a shutdown of Starlink during a pivotal Ukrainian offensive, Reuters reported.

-Starlink is a satellite internet constellation being constructed by SpaceX to provide satellite internet access globally, particularly in underserved areas.
+Starlink is a satellite internet constellation being constructed by SpaceX to provide satellite internet access globally, especially in areas where traditional internet infrastructure is limited.

+Technology plays a crucial role in protests by enabling communication, organizing events, and sharing information, which can help mobilize support and raise awareness.

+Satellite internet provides connectivity in remote areas where traditional broadband is unavailable, allowing users to access the internet from virtually anywhere.

 Explore more articles in the Finance category